Knee pain and other running injuries

 There are also several stretches you can do to help heel pain.
 See the Health A-Z section on treating heel pain for guidance on how to do them.

-Stop running and see your GP straight away if there's a lot of swelling in the heel or the area under your foot.
-Otherwise, see your GP after a week to 10 days if the pain doesn't go away.
+Stop running and see a GP straight away if there's a lot of swelling in the heel or the area under your foot.
+Otherwise, see a GP after a week to 10 days if the pain does not go away.

 Can I still run with a painful heel?

-You won't be able to run with heel pain.
+You will not be able to run with heel pain.
 If you treat the pain early enough, it'll normally go away in 2 to 3 weeks, after which you should be able to start running again.

 5. Muscle strains